 Seek medical attention as soon as possible after your injury occurs.
 Not only will this protect your health, it can also help protect your rights to compensation.
 Seeing a doctor shortly after the incident creates a record of the date and helps to solidify that the injury is work-related.
 Tell the doctor about your injury, how it happened, and if you have any pre-existing injuries or conditions.

 File a claim with your employer’s insurance company.

 After you see a doctor, you’ll have a better understanding of your medical expenses and your potential recovery period.
 Keep this in mind when filing for workers’ compensation benefits.
 The insurance company is looking to pay you as little money as possible, and they may deny your claim or offer you far less than you deserve for the severity of your injury.

 If you’ve been denied the benefits you need to support yourself and your family after your workplace injury, contact a lawyer.
 In some cases, getting approved for workers’ compensation is as simple as filling out an application completely, accurately, and on time.
 But if you’ve submitted an accurate claim and still don’t receive fair compensation, an attorney may be able to fight for your benefits—even if that means going to trial.

 Many circumstances can lead to an on-the-job injury, such as hazardous conditions, poor training, or defective materials.
 If you suffered a workplace injury or work-related illness, the Louisiana workers’ compensation attorneys at Dudley DeBosier are here for you.
 Our legal team has pursued compensation on behalf of hundreds of injury victims, and we want to help you, too.
-Contact us today.
+Contact us for a free consultation today.